cgranleese-r7/metasploit-framework/data/cmd_exec/README.md

 ```shell
 docker run --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp gcc:11.4.0 /bin/bash -c "apt update && apt install -y gcc-mingw-w64 && make all -f makefile.mk"
 ```

-You will need to compile the OSX payload separately on an OSX machine, Docker is not supported.